fsmosca/musketeer-chess/README.md

 #### 4. Losing the right to gate
 There are situations where a player cannot gate its musketeer piece.

 #### a.
 The piece in front of it, is captured.
-See image 9.

 ##### Image 9: Black to play

 ![bishop captures knight](https://i.imgur.com/FraBYTh.png)

-Black can capture the knight by f5b1 or Bxb1, as a result white could no longer gate its cannon.
+From image 9, black can capture the knight by f5b1 or Bxb1, as a result white could no longer gate its cannon.
 See image 10.

 ##### Image 10: White loses the right to gate its cannon.